SIAM NATURAL

 and increased metabolism (supporting thyroid and mitochondrial function).

-Although coconut oil is a saturated fat, research has shown
+Although coconut oil is a saturated fat, research

 saturated fat, it is stable and not oxidized easily, probably explaining why